 I’ve also used Aurelius to work with the data more flexibly.
-If you’re collecting voice-of-customer for one company or one industry over a period of time, Aurelius is like a smart database that grows with your research.
+If you’re collecting voice-of-customer for one company or industry over time, Aurelius is like a smart database that grows with your research.

 Instead of rigid columns and rows, with Aurelius you get TAGS!!
 Tags for the win!!